 Participation opportunities are typically insufficient at all stages of the budget process.
 Further, even when governments have established mechanisms for the public to participate, they often fall short of good practice.
 The most common way for governments to open up the budget process to public participation is through legislative hearings.
 However, while more than half of the countries surveyed hold public hearings on budget issues, only 19 out of 102 countries allow the public to testify at both of the two key hearings (hearings on the macroeconomic framework, and hearings on the individual budgets of administrative units, such as health and education).

 A simple way to introduce budget process reforms would be to start with something like Budget Allocator.
-Used in conjunction with a solution like EngagementHQ, the two platforms deliver on the three pillars of accountability: transparency, public participation, and formal oversight.
+Used in conjunction with a solution like EngagementHQ, the two platforms deliver on the three pillars of budget accountability: transparency, public participation, and formal oversight.
 Through these Bang the Table software solutions, government agencies might actually get meaningful information from their citizens, and realize where changes can be made without materially impacting service areas.